-Odaigahara is a mountain located between the border of Mie and Nara prefectures, with an altitude of 1695 meters, also known as the most famous destination for hiking lovers in Nara prefecture in particular and the region.
-Kansai in general.
+Odaigahara is a mountain located on the border between Mie and Nara prefectures, standing at an altitude of 1,695 meters.
+It is renowned as one of the most popular hiking destinations, not only in Nara Prefecture but throughout the Kansai region.

-This is a primeval forest with many rare species of animals and plants, and it was also officially recognized by UNESCO as a biosphere reserve in 1980.
-Join us to explore for a day at one of the 100 mountains The most beautiful in Japan.
+This is a primeval forest, home to many rare species of animals and plants.
+It was officially recognized by UNESCO as a biosphere reserve in 1980.
+Join us for a day of exploration at one of Japan's 100 most beautiful mountains.

 Address: https://maps.app.goo.gl/cXc7TQpSZap51tf17

-You can get here by Nara kotsu bus, or by motorbike/car.
-We strongly recommend that you go by motorbike or personal car, because the road leading to this mountain is truly a masterpiece in the fall!
+You can reach Odaigahara by Nara Kotsu bus, or by motorbike/car.
+We highly recommend traveling by motorbike or personal car, as the road leading to the mountain is truly a masterpiece, especially during the fall season!

 The scene on my way up to Odaigahara.